mveeprojects/NginxToxiproxyByEndpoint/toxiproxy/README.md

 ### configure-toxiproxy.sh

 Adds toxicity to the WireMock "B" (http://localhost:8081/goodbye) proxy to simulate 5 seconds of latency.
-This script is executed by the toxiproxy-configurer container on startup.
+This script is executed by the toxiproxy-configurator container on startup.

 ### Dockerfile

-Dockerfile for the toxoproxy-configurer container, which runs the `configure-toxiproxy.sh` script to add toxicity to the WireMock proxy.
+Dockerfile for the toxoproxy-configurator container, which runs the `configure-toxiproxy.sh` script to add toxicity to the WireMock proxy.